appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

   aws ecs update-service --cluster <CLUSTER_NAME>  --service <SERVICE_NAME> --region <REGION> --enable-execute-command --force-new-deployment
 ```

 The `exec` command will be available once the new deployment is active.

 2. Exec into the Fargate Appsmith instance with:
 `bash
     aws ecs execute-command --cluster <Cluster Name>
-    --task <Task ID>\
+    --task <Task ID> \
     --container appsmith \
     --interactive \
     --command "bash"
+    `

-    ` 3.
-Once you can access the bash shell, you can execute all commands available in the Appsmith container, like [appsmithctl](/getting-started/setup/instance-management/appsmithctl).
+3. Once you can access the bash shell, you can execute all commands available in the Appsmith container, like [appsmithctl](/getting-started/setup/instance-management/appsmithctl).

 ## Install Appsmith Community

-To install the Appsmith open source edition (Appsmith Community), replace `appsmith-ee` with `appsmith-ce` in the [container definition](#container-definition-ecs) on this page.
+To install the Appsmith open source edition (Appsmith Community), replace `appsmith-ee` with `appsmith-ce` in step 10 of the [Install Appsmith](#install-appsmith) section on this page.

 ## Troubleshooting